-The University of Utah's Annual Security & Fire Safety Report is published each year to provide annual crime and fire statistics and information on safety and security-related services offered by the university.
+The University of Utah's Annual Security Report, Fire Report and Campus Safety Plan ("Annual Security Report") is published each year to provide annual crime and fire statistics and information on safety and security-related services offered by the university.
 This report is designed to provide students, staff, faculty, and visitors with personal and fire safety information and to comply with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
+This report also complies with the Campus Safety Plan requirement of Utah Code Ann.
+53B-28-301.
 This report covers the University of Utah main campus in Salt Lake City, Utah, the University of Utah Sandy Center in Sandy, Utah, the University of Utah Graduate Center at St. George in St. George, Utah, the Bonderman Field Station at Rio Mesa in Grand County, Utah, the Range Creek Field Station in Emery County, Utah, and the Taft-Nicholson Environmental Humanities Center in Lima, Montana.
-The University of Utah Asia Campus in Incheon, South Korea is covered in a separate Annual Security Report.
+The University of Utah Asia Campus in Incheon, South Korea, is covered in a separate Annual Security Report.

-PREPARATION OF THE ANNUAL SECURITY & FIRE REPORT
+PREPARATION OF THE ANNUAL SECURITY REPORT

-The Annual Security & Fire Safety Report is prepared with data and information provided by the University of Utah Department of Public Safety, the Office of the Dean of Students, Occupational and Environmental Health and Safety, the Office of Equal Opportunity and Affirmative Action, the Center for Student Wellness, Emergency Management, Housing & Residential Education, Campus Security Authorities, and numerous law enforcement agencies that provide services to university controlled facilities and properties within their jurisdictions.
+The Annual Security Report is prepared with data and information provided by the University of Utah Department of Public Safety, the Office of the Dean of Students, Occupational and Environmental Health and Safety, the Office of Equal Opportunity and Affirmative Action, the Center for Student Wellness, Emergency Management, Housing & Residential Education, Campus Security Authorities, and numerous law enforcement agencies that provide services to university controlled facilities and properties within their jurisdictions.
 These resources are now formally brought together on a quarterly basis via the formation of a "Clery committee" in 2014.
 The report summarizes university and campus safety policies, procedures, and is designed to enhance your personal safety while you are here at the University of Utah.